mdn/content/files/en-us/web/api/pannernode/index.md

 - {{domxref("PannerNode.setOrientation()")}} {{deprecated_inline}}
   - : Defines the direction the audio source is playing in.
 - {{domxref("PannerNode.setVelocity()")}} {{deprecated_inline}}
   - : Defines the velocity vector of the audio source — how fast it is moving and in what direction.
-In a previous version of the specification, the {{domxref("PannerNode")}} had a velocity vector that could pitch up or down {{domxref("AudioBufferSourceNode")}}s connected downstream.
+In a previous version of the specification, the {{domxref("PannerNode")}} had a velocity vector that could pitch up or down {{domxref("AudioBufferSourceNode")}} objects connected downstream.
 This feature was not clearly specified and had a number of issues, so it was removed from the specification.

 ## Examples